 If you’re ever feeling isolated or that your community doesn’t understand mental illness, explore story-sharing platforms like Ok2Talk and You Are Not Alone.
 On these platforms, everyday people write about their deepest struggles with mental illness and their hopes for recovery.
 If you feel comfortable, post your thoughts and feelings about or experiences with mental illness—it’s rewarding to know you are helping others feel less isolated.

 Minority Mental Health Awareness Month is an opportunity to raise awareness and stop stigma in diverse communities.
 It’s time to improve the harsh realities minority communities face when it comes to mental illness treatment.
 In fact, it’s long overdue.

 Make sure to check out the NAMI Blog this July, as we’ll be featuring minority mental health experiences all month long.

-Laura Greenstein is communications coordinator at NAMI.
+Laura Greenstein is communications manager at NAMI.

 Note: An earlier version of this blog appeared on NAMI.org in July 2017.

 We’re always accepting submissions to the NAMI Blog!
 We feature the latest research, stories of recovery, ways to end stigma and strategies for living well with mental illness.
 Most importantly: We feature your voices.

 Check out our Submission Guidelines for more information.